box/box-developer-changelog/content/2021/09-01-new-enhancements-to-retention-apis.md

 release_source_url: ''
 ---

-# New APIs to get files & versions under retention
+# New enhancements to retention APIs

 Two new API endpoints have been introduced to get files and file versions that are under retention for a given retention policy assignment.
 These APIs are